mgburns/explore-docker/02-hello-php/README.md

-Let's try some more practical examples --
+Let's try some more practical examples -- using Docker to bootstrap PHP environments for development.

 1. Run an interactive PHP console using the official PHP 5.5 CLI image (https://hub.docker.com/_/php/)